scottTomaszewski/obsidian-bible-references-plugin/README.md

 2. Extract the archive to your `<vault_path>/.obsidian/plugins/` folder
 3. Make sure you have community plugins enabled (Settings > Community Plugins > Safe Mode OFF)
 4. Enable the Bible Reference Plugin (Settings > Community Plugins > toggle the plugin)
-5. Add your ESV.org API token in the settings

 ## ESV.org API Token

-The ESV.org API requires a token which you need to generate on their website after creating an account (https://api.esv.org/account/create-application).
-I'll see about making one to share (there are API limits), but for now you need your own.
-I think token generation is manual, so it may take a few days for them to respond.
+The ESV.org API requires a token to use.
+A public token is provided by default, but there are caps imposed by ESV.org.
+For details on thresholds, see [https://api.esv.org/#conditions](https://api.esv.org/#conditions).
+Please be considerate and rate-limit yourselves to not exceed the threshold.
+If caps are exceeded excessively, I will implement limits and/or disable the public token.

+If you plan on using this plugin to pull an excessive amount of passages, I would appreciate if you would generate your own API token to avoid exceeding the threshold and locking out others using the public token.
+You can get a token by creating an account and requesting a token (https://api.esv.org/account/create-application).

 ## Manual Installation